Mechanism Design with Limited Commitment: Introduction

+Due to the difficulties with the revelation principle, a large body of work in public finance, political economy, and taxation considers optimal time-consistent policies in settings where private information is fully non-persistent (see \citealp{sleet2008politically, farhi2012non, golosov2021social}).
+Moreover, a large literature studies the effect of limited commitment within a specific class of mechanisms: price dynamics in the durable goods literature (\citealp{bulow1982durable,gul1986foundations,stokey1981rational}) and reserve price dynamics in auction settings (\citealp{mcafee1997sequentially, liu2019auctions}).

-By highlighting the role that the designer's beliefs about the agent play in mechanism design with limited commitment, our paper also relates to \cite{lipnowski2017cheap} and \cite{best2017persuasion}, who study models of direct communication between an informed sender and an uninformed receiver.\footnote{\cite{salamanca2016value} studies mediated communication in \cite{kamenica2011bayesian}.} \cite{lipnowski2017cheap} show how the posterior approach of \cite{kamenica2011bayesian} can be used to characterize equilibrium outcomes, and study their properties in the cheap talk model of \cite{crawford1982strategic} (the leading model of communication without commitment), when the sender's preferences do not depend on the state of the world.\footnote{\cite{golosov2016social} study a social insurance model with a continuum of agents, where private information is not persistent across stages.
-They leverage the resulting repeated-game structure to solve for the best equilibrium.} Finally, given that the search for the best equilibrium often reduces to solving a constrained information design problem we relate to, among others, \cite{le2017persuasion}, \cite{georgiadis2018optimal}, and \cite{boleslavsky2018bayesian}.
+By highlighting the role that the designer's beliefs about the agent play in mechanism design with limited commitment, our paper also relates to \cite{lipnowski2020cheap} and \cite{best2017persuasion}, who study models of direct communication between an informed sender and an uninformed receiver.

-The rest of the paper is organized as follows.
-Section \ref{sec:model} describes the model and notation.
-Section \ref{sec:ex} analyzes a simple version of the model in \cite{skreta2006sequentially}; it allows us to introduce the main ideas of the paper in a simple and well-known setting.
-Section \ref{sec:discussion} discusses the modeling assumptions.
-Section \ref{sec:results} introduces the main theorem and provides a sketch of the proof.
-Section \ref{sec:TU} specializes the results to the two-period model of \cite{bester2007contracting} with transferable utility and single-crossing preferences.
-We compare the solution of the `relaxed' problem to the information design model of \cite{kamenica2011bayesian}.
-Section \ref{sec:recommendations} discusses using recommendations as output messages.
-Section \ref{sec:contracts} studies implementation when the principal observes the agent's choice.
-Section \ref{sec:multi} discusses an example with multiple agents.
-All proofs are relegated to the Appendix.
-The supplementary material (Sections \ref{sec:twoperiod}-\ref{continuumapp}) contains omitted proofs and extensions discussed throughout the main text.
+\textbf{Organization:} The rest of the paper is organized as follows. \autoref{sec:model} describes the model and notation and \autoref{sec:main} introduces the main theorem for at most countable type spaces. \autoref{sec:continuum} extends our analysis to continuum type spaces.
+Throughout the paper, we use a two-period version of the model in \cite{skreta2006sequentially} to illustrate our results. \autoref{sec:conclusions} concludes and discusses further directions.
+Omitted statements and all proofs are in the appendix (Appendices \ref{appendix:definitions}-\ref{appendix:sdg}) and the online appendix, \cite{supplement}.